knoxa/knoxa.github.io/examples/text.md

 Different people will make different judgements, so the answer to a question like this is usually "both".
 From the "pass it round first, cut it up afterwards" point-of-view, it doesn't matter - you should be able to make sense of either choice, and come back and make the alternate choice if that suits you better.

-A mention is a string of text at a specific location in a document.
-The location gives it context, and the context informs the meaning of the string.
-It may be that the string has useful meaning out of context.
-For example, if it's the proper name of a place.

 I want to geolocate the places covered by span elements.
 I collect the set of string that are the span elements.